-Two sources of information for senior services and inhome services are the Bluegrass Area Agency on Aging and Independent Living and local senior centers.
-Staff members offer information about senior centers, adult day care, family caregiver support programs, and homecare services.
+The Bluegrass Area Agency on Aging and Independent Living offers information about senior centers, adult day care, family caregiver support programs, and homecare services.

 The Bluegrass Area Agency on Aging and Independent Living may be reached at (859)-269-8021 or toll free at 1-866-229-0018.
 Visit www.bgadd.org to obtain a copy of "Pathways", a comprehensive guide for older adults and their caregivers.